kismetwireless/kismet-docs/devel/tracked_component.md

 `__Proxy(name, tracker type, input type, return type, variable)`

-This expands to define get and set functions (get_*name* and set_*name*) which accept *input type* variables and return *return type*, while automatically casting it to the type required by the TrackerElement, indicated by *tracker type*.
+This expands to define get and set functions (get_*name* and set_*name*) which accept *input type* variables and return *return type*, while automatically casting it to the type required by the tracker_element, indicated by *tracker type*.

 What this really allows you to define in a single line cast-conversions between compatible types and define standard get/set mechanisms.
-For example, for a simple unsigned int element, `flags`, defined as `TrackerUInt32`, you might use:
+For example, for a simple unsigned int element, `flags`, defined as `tracker_uint32`, you might use:

 ```C++
 public: